 Alignment and rotating

-Taking photos we don’t always have a chance to build a perfect composition since we often need to catch some important moments immediately and an image may look not as good as we wish.
+Taking photos, we don’t always have a chance to build a perfect composition since we often need to catch some important moments immediately, and an image may not look as good as we wish.
 That’s why photo editing apps need to provide the possibility to align images.
-The alignment screen requires some guides assisting to see if visual elements are placed even so it usually contains a grid.
+The alignment screen requires some guides assisting to see if visual elements are placed even, so it usually contains a grid.
 To make the process effortless, designers place the horizontal scale with a slider in the middle of it.
 Users can move the slider to the left or right to bring the balance into a composition.
 In addition, a slider can be followed by the degree showing how much you inclined a picture.

 If a photo is taken in a hurry, there is a chance it would be upside-down.
 Rotation feature may not always be presented as a separate screen.
 The tool can be combined with another one in a single layout since its functionality doesn’t take much place.
 It usually takes one or two icons in a shape of a rounded arrow which indicates the direction.
 Commonly, it’s combined with alignment or cropping screen.

 Color is a major factor influencing visual perception.
 To make photos more pleasant for the eyes, it’s vital to set the colors appropriately.
 The settings UI usually includes several horizontal scales with sliders.
 Each scale is responsible for a particular aspect which includes brightness, contrast, highlights, shadows, and lights.
 Also, photo editors often allow enhancing or decreasing certain colors.
 There are three common ways to present saturation settings.
 First is a long horizontal scale that applies all basic colors and can be chosen with a slider.
 Another option includes applying the color wheel with a wide range of colors.
 It helps users accurately choose the proper shades.
 And the third way is presenting several horizontal scales, which consist of two colors each.
 The color pair applies two opposite colors so that users could easily decrease the unnecessary dominating colors.